Keep an WordPress audit log of all users' changes and other under the hood activity - Identify WordPress issues before they become security probl

-By default the plugin will keep 5,000 events.
-When this limit is reached, older events are deleted to make place for the new ones.
-You can configure the plugin to keep more events from the settings page.
-You can also configure the plugin to delete events which are older than a number of days.
+By default the plugin will keep 5,000 WordPress Security Alerts.
+When this limit is reached, older alerts are deleted to make place for the new ones.
+You can configure the plugin to keep more alerts from the settings page.
+You can also configure the plugin to delete alerts which are older than a number of days.

 Yes.
 A complete list can be found here